 There are four components to the MSc degree in African Studies:

-From 2017/18, the MSc Contemporary Chinese Studies is a three-term, twelve-month course designed to provide high quality graduate research training with an emphasis on an appreciation of research methods and on deepening your understanding of contemporary China.
+From 2017/18, the MSc in Contemporary Chinese Studies is a three-term, twelve-month course designed to provide high quality graduate research training with an emphasis on an appreciation of research methods and on deepening your understanding of contemporary China.

 You will develop or extend your knowledge and understanding of: